Quick Answer

 Gyms, studios, and clubs maintain rolling albums where members contribute over time.

-Emily places a permanent QR code near the studio entrance.
-Members upload photos from classes throughout the year.
+A permanent QR code near the studio entrance lets members upload photos from classes throughout the year.

 Product and project histories